GoogleCloudPlatform/openjdk-runtime/README.md

 gcloud app deploy app.yaml
 ```

-## Container Engine & other Docker hosts
+## Kubernetes Engine & other Docker hosts
 For other Docker hosts, you'll need to create a Dockerfile based on this image that copies your application code and installs dependencies.
 For example:

 ```dockerfile